-Iris Lo is Assistant Professor at the Department of Applied Social Sciences, the Hong Kong Polytechnic University.
-Her work spans significant topics in the fields of sociology, social policy, and health.
-She studies the extent and nature of changes to family and work lives and sociological questions around social inequality, with a focus on gender, sexuality, reproduction, and work-family reconciliation.
+Dr Iris Lo received her PhD degree in Sociology from the University of Oxford.
+Her research areas include family, gender, sexuality, reproduction, work-family reconciliation, and social policy.
+She studies the extent and nature of changes to family and work lives and sociological questions around social inequality.
 Her research also examines the role of social policy and culture in influencing people’s life choices and well-being.